 Perhaps Jeff Bridges secretly cursed the British actor as he said those words, because Firth nearly left his new trophy on a toilet tank the very night he received it.
 After a night of cocktails at the Oscar after-parties in 2011, Firth allegedly had to be chased down by a bathroom attendant, who had found the eight-pound statuette in the bathroom stall.
 Notice we said allegedly: Shortly after those reports surfaced, Firth's rep issued a statement saying the "story is completely untrue.
 Though it did give us a good laugh."

 When newbie writers Matt Damon and Ben Affleck took home Oscars for writing Good Will Hunting in 1998, it was one of those amazing Academy Award moments.
 Now, though, Damon isn't sure where his award went.
-“I know it ended up at my apartment in New York, but unfortunately, we had a flood when one of the sprinklers went off when my wife and I were out of town and that was the last I saw of it,” said Damon.
+"I know it ended up at my apartment in New York, but unfortunately, we had a flood when one of the sprinklers went off when my wife and I were out of town and that was the last I saw of it," Damon said in 2007.

-There’s a happy ending to this story, though.
-In 1995, a couple of guys were picking their way through a flea market when they happened across the Oscar.
+There's a happy ending to this story, though.
+In 1995, a couple of guys were picking their way through a flea market when they happened upon the Oscar.
 They put it up for auction, which is when word got back to the Academy that the missing trophy had resurfaced.
 The guys who found the Oscar pulled it from auction and presented it, in person, to Margaret O'Brien.
 "I'll never give it to anyone to polish again," she said.

 Hattie McDaniel, famous for her Supporting Actress win as Mammy in Gone with the Wind, donated her Best Actress Oscar to Howard University.
 It was displayed in the fine arts complex for a time, but went missing sometime in the 1960s.
 No one seems to know exactly when or how, but there are rumors that the Oscar was unceremoniously dumped into the Potomac by students angered by racial stereotypes such as the one she portrayed in the film.